Belle Howard

-Louisa Belle Howard (August 27, 1857 - November 4, 1947) was a dramatic reader and music teacher.
+Louisa Belle Howard (August 27, 1857 – November 4, 1947) was an educator, dramatic reader and music teacher.

 Early life

 Louisa Belle Howard was born in Bellefonte, Pennsylvania, on August 27, 1857.
-She was the only daughter of Samuel Gill and Mary Spencer (1834-1906), and granddaughter of William Spencer, Emporia pioneer.
+She was the only daughter of Samuel Gill and Mary Spencer (1834–1906), and granddaughter of William Spencer, an Emporia pioneer.

 With her parents, at the age of eight years, she moved to Emporia, Kansas, where she was placed in the model department of the State Normal School, and remained a student in that institution for ten years.

 Howard inherited from her father musical talent of a high order, and literary talent from her mother.
-Her musical studies have gone hand in hand with her literary work.
+Her musical studies went hand-in-hand with her literary work.

 Career

-At the age of eighteen years Belle Howard began to teach.
+At the age of eighteen, Belle Howard began to teach.

-She gave lessons in music with her school-teaching.
-After seven years of successful work in the public schools of Lyon County, Kansas, in the vicinity of Emporia, Howard moved with her family to El Dorado, Kansas, teaching in the El Dorado city schools with marked success for a period of three years.
+She gave lessons in music along with her school teaching.
+After seven years of successful work in the public schools of Lyon County, Kansas, in the vicinity of Emporia, Howard moved with her family to El Dorado, Kansas, teaching in the El Dorado city schools with marked success for three years.

 She resigned her position in El Dorado to devote her energies exclusively to musical and literary work, and organized a prosperous music school at her home.
-When Garfield University was opened in Wichita, Kansas, she moved there from El Dorado for further study and development for herself and children.
-She obtained a position in the Wichita schools with a salary sufficient to meet all her expenses, tuition in the University and support of her family.
+When Garfield University was opened in Wichita, Kansas, she moved there from El Dorado for further study and development for herself and her children.
+She obtained a position in the Wichita schools with a salary sufficient to meet all her expenses, tuition at the university and support of her family.

-Twenty-five years of Howard's life have been spent in the school-room, as student and teacher.
+Twenty-five years of Howard's life were spent in the school room, as either student and teacher.
 She was connected with the Mozart Conservatory of Music and the Western School of Elocution and Oratory.
 She also taught at Guthrie, Oklahoma, the college at Waitsburg, Washington, and the Grandview School near Emporia.

-Her entertainments were generally given in churches, and she was assisted by her daughter.
+She entertained generally in churches and was assisted by her daughter.